minblock/luascoin/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Some notes on how to build LUA Core for Windows.
+Some notes on how to build LUASCOIN Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.